 During installation there’s often a very distinct smell coming from the modified bitumen, which can lead neighbors and customers to complain about the odor, and addition due to the fire hazard of installation, most of the time it’s not recommended to keep the business open during the application process, whether for basic safety or insurance purposes.

 Does Infinite Roofing offer Modified Bitumen services?

 For years we offered a mod bit service for installation and even repair, however we’ve recently moved away from offering Modified Bitumen roof replacement as a service.
-Primarily for the above listed “cons” reasons and because customers have more preferred more environmentally friendly options, such as TPO, EPDM and PVC over the classic mod bit.
+Primarily for the above listed “cons” and because customers have started to be more aware and favor more environmentally friendly options, such as TPO, EPDM and PVC over the classic mod bit.
 Either way, we hope the information above will help you compare different roofing options so you can select the best one for your situation.